facebook

 The Michigan College/University Partnership (MICUP) program was created by the Michigan State Legislature to help community college students overcome institutional barriers through research opportunities with local universities.
 As a proud supporter of MICUP, Lawrence Technological University’s College of Arts and Sciences partners with Henry Ford College and Oakland Community College to bring underrepresented students to LTU’s campus for an immersive summer learning experience.

-MICUP Scholars join with a Lawrence Tech faculty member for a four-week summer research project spanning diverse topics such as AI, mathematics, biology, chemistry, physics, programing, health sciences, and the humanities.
+MICUP Scholars join with a Lawrence Tech faculty member for a four-week summer research project spanning diverse topics such as AI, mathematics, biology, chemistry, physics, programming, health sciences, and the humanities.
 Scholars conduct hands-on research in state-of-the-art facilities, engage with faculty and LTU student peer mentors, and present their research experiences in a symposium at the conclusion of the program.

-Lawrence Technological University is dedicated to the aim of the MICUP program and the larger King-Chávez-Parks (KCP) Initiative: to support students from economically or academically disadvantaged backgrounds, to drive institutional change within higher education, and to ensure that cutting-edge STEM education and research experiences are accessible to all.
+Lawrence Technological University is dedicated to the aim of the MICUP program and the larger King-Chávez-Parks (KCP) Initiative : to support students from economically or academically disadvantaged backgrounds, to drive institutional change within higher education, and to ensure that cutting-edge STEM education and research experiences are accessible to all.

 Summer 2025 MICUP Research Projects